-- 1. Addition of 32 wide slips.
-Application to the DNR for pier permit was submitted in January 2019. - 2.
-Research the possibility of dry storage area east of Dock D gangway. - 3.
+- 1. Research the possibility of dry storage area east of Dock D gangway. - 2.
 Research, approve, and fund the possibility of surfacing the parking lots.

 Beaches

 Black River Beach

 1433 Rose St

 Black River Beach started as an approval from the council committee to dredge the beach and fill it with 130,000 cubic yards of dredged material in May 1946.
 The beach opened in June of 1947.
 A bathhouse was built in 1953 and replaced with the Black River Beach Neighborhood Center in 2010, a \$1.3-million-dollar multi-use facility.